obiwanjacobi/Zsharp/docs/lexical/operators.md

 ## Data Type Wrapper Conversion Assignment Operators

 Goal is to have a quick and easy way to convert from a normal data type `T` to one of the wrapper types (of T).
+Note the type-operator is on the right side of the equals sign.

 | Operator | Description
 |---|---